Financing: how to buy real estate in Italy

 Up to 30 or 40 years ago, Italians could only finance around 50% of the purchase price of real estate.
 Buying a house was a major financial undertaking not only for the buyer, but also for close friends and family since they would all chip in.
 Now mortgages are available in Italy to Italians with as little as 10% down, the final decision is up to the bank and it is usually considered in a case by case scenario.

-In 2020, after the Covid-19 pandemic all old rules are off, but it may not be the end of your Italian home dream quite yet.
-If it’s true that it’s going to be harder to get a mortgage because of the dire, post-pandemic economic situation, it’s also true that a lot of good property deals may hit the market — or so we hope!
+In 2022, after the Covid-19 pandemic and the war in Ukraine all old rules are off, but it may not be the end of your Italian home dream quite yet.
+If it’s true that it’s going to be harder to get a mortgage because of the dire, post-pandemic and war economic situation, it’s also true that a lot of good property deals may hit the market — or so we hope!